Last Updated on April 26, 2022 by Rei Garnet

 While feeding small amounts of crackers to rabbits is not harmful, feeding them large amounts of crackers could lead to digestive distress like diarrhea, impaction, and GI stasis.

-crackers are mostly made out of salt, butter, flour, sugar, and eggs.
-All of which are not recommended to be fed to rabbits.
+Crackers are mostly made out of salt, butter, flour, sugar, and eggs.
+Every ingredient in crackers is not recommended to be fed to rabbits.

 If you notice any changes in your rabbit’s stool, both in size and consistency, immediately bring your rabbit to a veterinarian.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can eat crackers:

 Flour-based foods like crackers or any kind of bread are risky when fed in large amounts because a rabbit’s diet should be high in fiber, not carbohydrates.